top of page

 Gender Harmony builds on this work by widening the frame.

-Rather than concentrating progress efforts primarily on one group, Gender Harmony provides a unifying umbrella for gender representation, one that supports women’s advancement while also recognising the experiences, constraints and contributions of men and gender-diverse people.
+Rather than concentrating progress efforts primarily on one group at a time, Gender Harmony offers a unifying umbrella for gender representation, one that supports women’s advancement while also recognising the experiences, constraints and contributions of men and gender-diverse people.

 It recognises that:

-lasting change comes from whole-system approaches that reflect the lived reality of people at work and integrate into everyday business practice
+• lasting change comes from whole-system approaches that reflect lived reality of people at work and integrate into everyday business practice

 What needs to change so people of all genders can thrive together?